jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-over time in one of our charts with the most DBIR charts do not add up to 100% because events are non\-exclusive energy thus far.Roughly a third of the incidents we reviewed this year were data breaches where the Confidentiality of data was compromised.
+over time in one of our charts with the most DBIR charts do not add up to 100% because events are non\-exclusive energy thus far.
+Roughly a third of the incidents we reviewed this year were data breaches where the Confidentiality of data was compromised.
 Figure 24 has the breakdown of data varieties that were leaked in breaches this year, and
+Personal data is unsurprisingly at the top of the list.
+Figure 24\.
+Top Confidentiality data varieties in breaches
+Figure 23\.
+Attributes over time in incidents
-Personal data is unsurprisingly at the top of the list.This continuous prevalence of Personal data in the top spot is in a way a self\- fulfilling curse because the breaches that get more frequently disclosed will
+This continuous prevalence of Personal data in the top spot is in a way a self\- fulfilling curse because the breaches that get more frequently disclosed will